-- Your child should not go to child care, school, on the school bus, or attend any before or after school programs if any of the following apply:
+Your child should not go to child care, school, on the school bus, or attend any before or after school programs if any of the following apply:

-- they have been advised to self-isolate by TBDHU.
+- They have been advised to self-isolate by TBDHU.

-- they have returned from international travel in the last 14 days and are required to self-isolate under the Federal Quarantine Act.
+- They have returned from international travel in the last 14 days and are required to self-isolate under the Federal Quarantine Act.

 - If your child is staying home, let the child care provider or school know.